Lumi Nova: Instructions for use

 The game comprises the following:

-• Story based psycho education
+• Story based psychoeducation

 • Voice guided imaginal exposure challenges, interactive multimedia exposure modules, gyroscopic environments